krisztianb/typedoc-plugin-replace-text/README.md

 ## Donate

-If you find this piece of software helpful, please consider a donation.
-Any amount is greatly appreciated.
+If you find this piece of software helpful please consider a donation.
+Any amount is greatly appreciated and will motivate me to keep this project up to date.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=67UU75EUH4S8A)